Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials: Emergence of nontrivial flat bands

-\textbf{Emergence of nontrivial flat bands.} We next examine how the flat bands evolve and acquire nontrivial topology under the combined effects of SOC ($\lambda_{\mathrm{SOC}}$) and magnetic flux ($\Phi$).
+We next examine how the flat bands evolve and acquire nontrivial topology under the combined effects of SOC ($\lambda_{\mathrm{SOC}}$) and magnetic flux ($\Phi$).
 When both $\lambda_{\mathrm{SOC}}$ and $\Phi$ are present, the perfectly flat band transforms into a quasi-flat band with a small dispersion near the $M$ point (Figs.~\ref{fig3}(a-c)).
 SOC induces finite spin-Berry curvature, while the magnetic flux breaks time-reversal symmetry and generates spin-dependent topological flat bands with nonzero Berry curvature.
 The flatness ratio, defined as $\delta_{\mathrm{flat}} = \Delta_{g}/\mathcal{W}$ (where $\Delta_{g}$ is the band gap and $\mathcal{W}$ the bandwidth)~\cite{guan2023staggered,he2024topological}, quantifies the propensity of a band to host interaction-driven topological phases.
 Its dependence on $\Phi$ and the intercell hopping $t_2$ for both spin channels is shown in Fig.~\ref{fig3}(d), along with the corresponding Chern numbers.
-Sharp peaks appear in narrow parameter ranges, with $\delta_{\mathrm{flat}}$ reaching values up to $\sim 22$ in the $C = \pm 2$ phase at half-filling for $t_2 = 1.2t_1$ and $\Phi = 0.6\Phi_0$.
+Sharp peaks appear in narrow parameter ranges, with $\delta_{\mathrm{flat}}$ reaching values up to $\sim 22$ in the $C = \pm 2$ phase at half-filling for $t_2 = 1.2$ and $\Phi = 0.6\Phi_0$.
+The corresponding band structure with topological flat band is shown in the SM~\cite{supplemental}.

 To assess the potential for fractional Chern insulators (FCIs), we further analyze the band geometry using the quantum geometric tensor~\cite{roy2014band,ozawa2021relations,kruchkov2022}, { } where $|\psi_{n}(\vb*{k})\rangle$ is the $n$th Bloch state.
 The real and imaginary parts of $g_{n,xy}$ yield the quantum metric and Berry curvature, respectively: $Q_{xy} = \mathrm{Re}[g_{n,xy}]$ and $\Omega_{xy} = -2\mathrm{Im}[g_{n,xy}]$.
 The stability criterion for FCIs, $\mathrm{Tr}[Q_{xy}] - |\Omega_{xy}|$, quantifies the uniformity of the band geometry and topology across the Brillouin zone.
 In regions of high flatness, this difference remains nearly uniform (small but finite), indicating geometric conditions favorable for stabilizing FCIs.
 Two distinct regimes of enhanced flatness with $C = \pm 2$ are identified (Fig.~\ref{fig3}(d)).
 Figures~\ref{fig3}(e,f) present the Berry curvature $\Omega_{xy}$ and the corresponding $\mathrm{Tr}[Q_{xy}] - |\Omega_{xy}|$ distribution for the topological flat band with the optimal flatness ratio, confirming that the Chern band satisfies the geometric inequality dictated by the Fubini–Study metric~\cite{roy2014band,ozawa2021relations,kruchkov2022}.
 These results demonstrate that the square--octagon lattice, when tuned by SOC, magnetic flux, and hopping parameters, provides a robust platform with favorable band geometry for fractional topological phases.